Spireblight/STR-Backend/README.md

 - The extension now should be active and working.
 As long as you play with the mod everything should be working.
 - In order for the extension to be properly visually aligned with the game, the game capture has to perfectly fill the whole stream (as if you had the game fullscreen)

-## Updating

-Close the game, follow the installation instructions and replace the old `SlayTheRelicsExporter.jar` file with a newly downloaded one, start the game.
-There should be no need to connect with Twitch again.

 ## Setting delay